inanitynoupcase/blockmesh/README.md

 ## How to using BlockMesh Farming Tool? <a name="paragraph4"></a>
 1. Fill in your **login.txt** format:```email1:password1``` (make sure you can login on dashboard)

-3. Fill in **proxies.txt** using the format: `http://user:pass@ip:port`.
-Any kind of proxies can be used, including IPv6.
+2. Fill in **proxies.txt** using the format: `http://user:pass@ip:port`.
+Dont use datacenter proxy.

+3. Run first time will generate hwid.txt, active your hwid at https://t.me/Depin_WibCrypto_DEMOBOT

 4. Run **blockmesh.exe** and enjoy !
 ## Note: <a name="paragraph5"></a>
-This is a **FREE** version, you can run up to 2 account.
+This is a **FREE** version, you can run up to 3 account.

-Why 10 proxies maximu per account ?
-Because 10 proxies provide the best performance for BlockMesh, not wasting your proxies.
+Blockmesh limit daliy point so, use more than 1 proxy = waste.

+If you want to change the number of accounts, delete the token.txt file.

 To active HWID of free version, please active via bot: https://t.me/Depin_WibCrypto_DEMOBOT